Skip to content

 Wherever the Nile River courses, there’s always a higher chance of spotting a felucca.
 The latter is a wooden sailboat and has been a fixture on the Nile for centuries.
 Years back, this sailing vessel used to cruise across the Mediterranean region, especially in Sudan and Tunisia, but now it’s more commonly known as an Egyptian icon.

-Aswan is one of the fantastic cities in Egypt worth boarding a felucca and cruising around its lands.
-Egyptians are naturally amusing and friendly; you’ll find them dancing and singing their worries away while sailing through the Nile.
-Meanwhile, you’ll be sightseeing colourful houses and picturesque views of the vibrant desert life overlooking the magnificent river.
+Aswan is one of the fantastic cities in Egypt, and it is worth boarding a felucca and cruising around its lands.
+Egyptians are naturally amusing and friendly; they’ll dance and sing their worries away while sailing through the Nile.
+Meanwhile, you’ll see colourful houses and picturesque views of the vibrant desert life overlooking the magnificent river.

 2. Take a Look at the Nubian Village

 Aswan is one of those splendid spots where you can snap Instagrammable photos and have plenty of likes buzzing on your phone.
-The culture around here is deemed distinctive even from the rest of Egypt, displaying unique traditions and customs.
+The culture here is distinctive, even from the rest of Egypt, and it displays unique traditions and customs.
 Aswan embraces its fascinating Nubian Village, where clay mud was used to create colourful buildings.

 This place is like a cultural centre for Nubia.
 People here take pride in their heritage, displaying Egyptian souvenirs and unique handmade crafts.
-You’ll also find people dancing around, creating a vibrant vibe and singing in their language.
-It’s a great place to purchase mementoes, take amazing photos, and get to know a brand-new culture.
+People’ll also be dancing around, creating a vibrant vibe and singing in their language.
+It’s a great place to purchase souvenirs, take amazing photos, and learn about a new culture.

 3. Experience the Stillness of Nature